Lab Members

 Barmore, Cara

 Cara Barmore graduated from the University of Virginia in 2021 with a double major in Biology and Statistics.
-Currently, her research is focused on the possible regulatory ability of HDAC11 in the YAP pathway.
-Cara is new to DC and in her free time enjoys exploring the city.
+She is currently enrolled in the GW Milken Institute School of Public Health, where she is pursuing a Master of Public Health.
+In her free time, Cara enjoys exploring the city, trying new restaurants, and playing tennis.

 Ana Carolina Ghezzi Beghini, PhD